 The 29-Hour Reading (also known as the Stage Reading Guidelines) is an internal membership rule.
 It allows members of Equity to rehearse and/or perform without a contract (which we're typically not allowed to do) in certain situations where a reading is being rehearsed or presented.

 Now, most of our internal membership rules that allow us to work without a contract (better known as "Codes") have fences built around them.
 Those limitations seek to ensure our members won't work without a contract with a producer who could reasonably afford one.
-The New York City Showcase Code, for instance, forbids participation without a contract in any project produced by a for-profit entity, or by a non-profit with a certain level of annual funding, or in a production with a budget that exceeds a certain threshold.
+The New York City Showcase Code, for instance, forbids participation without a contract in any project produced by a for-profit entity, or by a non-profit producer with a certain level of annual funding, or in a production with a budget that exceeds a certain threshold.

 For some reason, however, the 29-Hour Reading includes no such fences.